 If you don't yet have your diploma, study hard and pass those final exams.
 If you dropped out of school, contact your last high school and ask for the necessary classes to attend to obtain your certificate.
 Minimum education is essential for this job or any other one.

 No tattoo should be visible while wearing the uniform.
 Putting a bandage or concealer on it is not acceptable.

 You must have no tattoos on your hands and arms, as well as your legs and your neck area.
-The female uniform is usually a short sleeve blouse and a skirt, while the male cabin crew wears long sleeve shirts and long pants.
+The female uniform is usually a short-sleeved blouse and a skirt, while the male cabin crew wears long-sleeved shirts and long pants.

 If you have a tattoo and are considering laser removal, don't participate in an interview while it is still visible.
 You will be automatically disqualified regardless of your potential.
 Be patient and work on skills you can polish until you accomplish the final tattoo removal procedure.

 Qatar Airways has a strict no-tattoo policy regardless of where it is located on your body.

 This job is associated with glamour, and for many people, being a flight attendant means looking fabulous all the time and offering tea or coffee on the plane.
 And that is what people can see from the outside.
 The reality of the person who is actually doing this job is more complex.
 You will need to work long hours (day or night), with different cabin pressures, and sometimes lifting bulky items – while continuing to look exquisite.

 Also, being in contact with so many people, you must be clear of transmittable diseases such as TBC, Hepatitis, or HIV.